-The Investment Officer(s) shall monitor, on no less than a quarterly basis, the credit rating on all authorized investments in the portfolio based upon independent information from a nationally recognized rating agency.
-An investment that requires a minimum rating under this Policy and/or the Public Funds Investment Act does not qualify as an authorized investment during the period the investment does not have the minimum rating required by the PFIA.
+The Investment Officers shall monitor, on no less than a quarterly basis, the credit rating on all authorized investments in the portfolio based upon independent information from a nationally recognized rating agency.
+An investment that requires a minimum rating under this Policy and/or the Public Funds Investment Act does not qualify as an authorized investment during the period the investment does not have the minimum rating required by the Act.
 The City shall take all prudent measures that are consistent with its Investment Policy to liquidate an investment that does not have the minimum rating.
+The City is not required to liquidate investments that were authorized investments at the time of purchase.

-The Investment Officer shall monitor, on no less than a monthly basis, the credit rating on all authorized investments in the portfolio based upon independent information from a nationally recognized rating agency.
-If any security investment falls below the minimum rating required by Policy, the Investment Officer shall immediately solicit bids for and sell the security investment, if possible, regardless of a loss of principal.
-The Investment Officer shall monitor, on no less than a monthly quarterly basis, the status and ownership of all banks issuing brokered CDs owned by the City based upon information from the FDIC.
-If any bank has been acquired or merged with another bank in which brokered CDs are owned, the an Investment Officer shall immediately contact the banks and liquidate any brokered CD which insure that full s above the FDIC insurance is maintained level.
+The Investment Officers shall monitor, on no less than a quarterly basis, the status and ownership of all banks issuing brokered CDs owned by the City based upon information from the FDIC.
+If any bank has been acquired or merged with another bank in which brokered CDs are owned, an Investment Officer shall take steps to ensure that full FDIC insurance is in place as soon as the lapse in FDIC coverage is detected.